 - Sending invites to people to follow your business profile

-You must first determine what features are most important to you (based on your objectives) and then select the appropriate automation tool.
+You must first determine the most important features to you (based on your objectives) and then select the appropriate automation tool.

 Mass Messages on LinkedIn (Examples)